jumasultanov/dev-tools-extenstion/README.md

-# dev-tools-extenstion
+# dev-tools-extension

-This chrome extenstion for developer tools
+This chrome extension for developer tools